danlehmann/bitfield/README.md

-# bit by bit: Bit fields and bit enums
+# bitbybit: Bit fields and bit enums
 This crate provides bit fields and enums that are backed by bits.

 ## Basic declaration